Orange marching season

 A major political test is also looming in the European elections in June.
 The Rev Ian Paisley, leader of the Democratic Unionists, traditionally tops the poll in these, with John Hume, of the SDLP, second and a representative of the Ulster Unionists taking the third seat.

-Later in the summer, the former Hong Kong governor Chris Patten is due to deliver a far-reaching report on the future of policing in Northern Ireland.
-Whatever the report contains it will become the focus of a fierce debate, with Unionists attempting to protect the Royal Ulster Constabulary while nationalists seek fundamental changes.
+Later in the summer, the former Hong Kong governor Chris Patten is due to deliver a report on the future of policing in the province.
+Whatever the report contains it will provoke fierce debate, with Unionists attempting to protect the RUC while nationalists seek fundamental changes.

-The policing issue, always a sensitive one, has been made thornier still by the death of Mrs Nelson and the revelation that RUC officers appeared to be dismissive and obstructive during an earlier investigation of her complaints that she had been threatened by police.
+The policing issue has been made thornier by the death of Mrs Nelson and the revelation that RUC officers appeared to be obstructive during an earlier investigation of her complaints that she had been threatened by police.

-In sum this timetable suggests that whether or not a breakthrough is made this week the summer will once again be a potentially combustible season in Northern Ireland.Reuse content
+In sum this timetable suggests that whether or not a breakthrough is made this week the summer will once again be a potentially dangerous season.Reuse content